 What does 'legitimate and fair' mean?

-Landlords who are putting in claims for fees need to have a legitimate case.
-Before the introduction of the Tenant Fees Act, the Office of Fair Trading had stated that requesting a professional clean is an unfair clause to introduce, and that landlords and letting agents were never in the position to demand this of their tenants.
+Landlords putting in claims for fees need to have a legitimate case.
+Before introducing the Tenant Fees Act, the Office of Fair Trading had stated that requesting a professional clean is an unfair clause and that landlords and letting agents were never in the position to demand this of their tenants.

-Whether landlords do have a case is ultimately decided by the TDS in instances where an agreement can’t be struck with the tenants.
-For example, if you feel that you have cleaned to the standard the property was at when you moved in, but the landlord is withholding your deposit to pay for a professional clean – and if you can prove that you’ve cleaned it to the standard it was originally at – you will have to dispute your landlord’s claim.
+Whether landlords have a case is ultimately decided by the TDS in instances where they can't agree with the tenants.
+For example, if you feel that you have cleaned to the standard the property was at when you moved in, but the landlord is withholding your deposit to pay for a professional clean – and if you can prove that you've cleaned it to the standard it was initially at – you will have to dispute your landlord's claim.

-Your landlord can still deduct from your deposit to cover the cleaning bill if the property is not cleaned to the level it was at and can prove it, though.
-So, it’s still important to clean the property thoroughly before you move out.
+Your landlord can still deduct from your deposit to cover the cleaning bill if the property is not cleaned to its level and can prove it, though.
+So, it's still important to clean the property thoroughly before you move out.

 DIY cleaning job

-Cleaning the rental property, yourself will work out to be a much cheaper option, meaning you’ll have more money available for your new house move.
+Cleaning the rental property yourself will be a much cheaper option, meaning you'll have more money available for your new house move.

-The downside to doing this is that it can be time consuming.
-You’ll have to put in the hours to give the property a thorough and intensive clean to get it back to the standard it was before you moved in.
+The downside to doing this is that it can be time-consuming.
+You'll have to put in the hours to give the property a thorough and intensive clean to get it back to the standard of before you moved in.

 Choosing a professional cleaning service offers a stress-free move.
 By hiring someone to take care of the cleaning, you can concentrate on the rest of your moving day checklist.

-You’re more likely not have deposit deductions for cleaning if you have the property professionally cleaned.
-This is because you’ve chosen an expert team that should make sure the property is spotless.
+You're less likely to have deposit deductions for cleaning if the property is professionally cleaned, as you've chosen an expert team that should make sure the property is spotless.

 However, there are some downsides.
 Professional cleaners can be expensive.
-Unless there are a few of you who are willing to chip in, it might be one cost too many.
-Especially if funds are running low after you’ve paid out for your deposit for your next property.
+Unless a few of you are willing to chip in, it might be one cost too many, especially if funds are running low after you've paid your deposit for your next property.

 Also, choosing the right cleaner can prove tricky.
-As with any service, there’s a risk that you could hire a company that doesn’t do a thorough job.
-Check through your inventory so you can compare the list with the work carried out so that you can be sure it matches up.
+As with any service, there's a risk that you could hire a company that doesn't do a thorough job.
+Check through your inventory to compare the list with the work carried out so that you can be sure it matches up.